 1-0 These bits set the data rate of the converter.
-Slower reading rates yield increased resolution; see Table 6.
+Slower reading rates yield increased resolution.
 The actual data rates shown in the table can be slower, depending on the use of Switch Time Delay or the Chop feature.
 See the Switch Time Delay section.
 The reading rate scales with the master clock frequency.